uvmaero/CleanSpeed_6.0_Firmware/README.md

 ## Tractive Core
 ### Description
-This core manages all driver input and crictical functionalities like battery status and cooling
+This core manages all driver input and crictical functionalities like traction control, battery status, and cooling
 ### I/O
 #### Inputs
 - Accelorator pedal